 Although moist dog food is less popular than dry dog food, many dog owners use it as a “topper” for kibble.
-It seems like a lot of dogs love wet food, but there’s no denying the fact that it is quite a bit more costly than dry dog food.
+Many dogs love wet food, but it is quite a bit more costly than dry dog food.

 An important fact about canned food is that it almost always has a higher fat content than either dry food or fresh food.
 With so many dogs having a sensitive stomach or even being prone to pancreatitis, please go slowly when introducing canned dog food to your pup’s menu.

-When my clients are looking for a single recommendation for the best wet dog food, I’d say take a look at the Merrick line.
-I like all the flavors and various protein types they offer.
+When my clients are looking for a single recommendation for the best wet dog food, I recommend they take a look at the Merrick line.
+They offer a ton of different flavors using different kinds of meat.
 They even make limited ingredient varieties for dogs who do best on a simple diet.

-Merrick food is on the expensive side so for people on a tighter budget, I like Purina ONE or Purina Focus canned dog food.
-The ingredients are of high quality and there are different textures and flavors to please almost any dog.
-Plus, Purina is a company with a long reputation of producing well-researched food for pets.
+For people on a tighter budget, I like Purina ONE or Purina Focus canned dog food.
+The ingredients are high quality and there are different textures and flavors to please almost any dog.
+Plus, Purina is a company with a long reputation for producing well-researched dog food.

 The vast majority of dog owners in the United States feed their dogs solely on dry dog food.
 There are so many choices in dry dog food it’s overwhelming to choose just one.

 If you a “holistic” style dog food, think about trying Orijen, Earthborn or Canidae.
-All of these have been around for a long time and seem pretty consistent with their quality control.
+All of these have been around for a long time and have been pretty consistent with their quality control.
 I’ve had many clients use food from these three companies successfully.

 You can most definitely feed a home-cooked dog food recipe occasionally or as a maintenance diet.

-However, you can’t just throw some meat, veggies and sweet potato in a bowl and expect your dog to do well.
+But you can’t just throw some meat, veggies and sweet potato in a bowl and expect your dog to do well in the long term.
 You need to make sure any food fed regularly is complete and balanced.
-It’s really hard for most people to accomplish that without help from a veterinarian and adding a balancing supplement to the recipe.
+It’s hard for people to make safe homemade dog food without help from a veterinarian.

-I love using the free software and veterinary nutritionist-created supplements available at BalanceIT.com® to create so many different kinds of recipes using animal protein like ground turkey, chicken, beef or even fish.
-You can provide your dog with a safe, nutritious, delicious meal without artificial flavors or coloring every day.
+I recommend my clients use the free software and veterinary nutritionist-created supplements available at BalanceIT.com®.
+You can create endless variations of dog food recipes using different animal protein like ground turkey, chicken, beef or even fish.
+This is a dependable way to provide your dog with a safe, nutritious, delicious meal without artificial flavors or coloring every day.

-A few years ago, I started hearing from so many clients they had switched their dogs to a grain-free diet.
+A few years ago, clients started reporting that they had switched their dogs to a grain-free diet.
 This is often an attempt to remedy GI or skin problems or sometimes just because people have been led to believe grain is unhealthy for dogs to eat.

 While some dogs may have a degree of improvement with any diet change, we have little scientific evidence that grain-free diets are any better than those with grains.
 In fact, some portion of dogs apparently doesn’t do well eating grain-free dog food.
 Veterinarians noticed more dogs were developing heart disease after eating grain-free food.

 Low-carb diets have been popular with humans for several decades now.
 Most people use them for weight loss and wonder about feeding low-carb dog food to their overweight dogs.
 Low-carb dog food may help dogs achieve a healthy weight without being super hungry all the time.

 Domestic dogs have adapted to eating a higher level of carbohydrates than their wild ancestors.
-Still, it’s reasonable to think some dogs might do better eating fewer carbohydrates.
+However, some dogs might do better eating fewer carbohydrates.
 We need more scientific studies before making a decision about low-carb dog food’s value.